blakezimmerman/coin-notifier/README.md

 ```
 {
-  "apiKey": "Your Coinbase API Key",
-  "apiSecret": "Your Coinbase API Secret",
   "notifications": [
     {
-      "currency": "Currency you want to watch e.g. ETH",
+      "currency": "Currency you want to watch e.g. bitcoin, ethereum",
+      "thresholdType": "What data you want to monitor (price_usd, percent_change_1h, percent_change_24h, or percent_change_7d)",
-      "compareBy": "How to compare current price to threshold (lt or gt)"
+      "compareBy": "How to compare current value to threshold (lt or gt)"
-      "threshold": "Price in USD you want to be notified at",
+      "threshold": "Value you want to be notified at",
-      "interval": "Time interval in milliseconds to check Coinbase"
+      "apiInterval": "Time interval in milliseconds to check CoinMarketCap"
+      "smsRate": "Max rate in milliseconds to send SMS notifications"
       "recipients": [
         {
           "number": "Phone number to notify",